Matt Lauer: Other work

+Lauer made several guest appearances on the NBC sitcom 30 Rock.

 Lauer made a guest appearance as himself on a live episode of Will & Grace in early 2006.

-In November 2006, Lauer and his daughter Romy hosted the Sesame Street direct-to-DVD show Sesame Beginnings: Exploring Together.
+In November 2006, Lauer and his daughter, Romy, hosted the Sesame Street direct-to-DVD show Sesame Beginnings: Exploring Together.
 Lauer hosted The Greatest American on the Discovery Channel, which used internet and telephone voting by viewers to select the winner.
-Lauer was critical of his own program, since it tended to favor well-known figures over others who had less influence in pop culture.
+Lauer was critical of his program since it tended to favor well-known figures over others who had less influence in pop culture.

-He served as the 2009 Class Day speaker at Harvard University's undergraduate commencement ceremonies on June 3, 2009.
+Lauer served as the 2009 Class Day speaker at Harvard University's undergraduate commencement ceremonies on June 3, 2009.

-Lauer has appeared as himself in the 2009 film Land of the Lost, the 2011 film The Beaver and voiced reporter Hark Hanson in the direct–to–DVD animated sequel Curious George 2: Follow That Monkey!.
-He also made appearances in the 2011 films Drew Peterson: Untouchable and Tower Heist; archival footage of Lauer is shown in the 2015 film Straight Outta Compton and the 2017 films Lady Bird and I, Tonya.
-He also appeared as himself in the TV movies Sharknado 2: The Second One and Sharknado 3: Oh Hell No!.
+Lauer has appeared as himself in the 2009 film Land of the Lost, the 2011 film The Beaver and voiced reporter Hark Hanson in the direct–to–DVD animated sequel Curious George 2: Follow That Monkey!
+Lauer also made appearances in the 2011 films Drew Peterson: Untouchable and Tower Heist; archival footage of Lauer is shown in the 2015 film Straight Outta Compton and the 2017 films Lady Bird and I, Tonya.
+He also appeared as himself in the TV films Sharknado 2: The Second One and Sharknado 3: Oh Hell No!